YejinHwang-D/rm-execpt-files/README.md

 4️⃣  If there are no more files to exclude, enter '!no' to escape from the delete exclusion file entry repetition.

-5️⃣  After the deletion, you can go to the newly created 'remain' directory to check the remaining files and check the original path through the log file (pathLog.txt). **See 6.
+5️⃣  After the deletion is in progress, move to the directory where you want to delete the file and check the remaining files.
+For this, **See 6.
 Processing of remaining files after deletion.**

 <br>